 While just looking at tweet volumes and Google trends does not portray a complete picture of

-projects that leverage these serverless architectures, it¨s safe to say that serverless architectures are
+projects that leverage these serverless architectures, its safe to say that serverless architectures are

 not mainstream yet.